ruchithata/Ecommerce-Follow-Along/README.md

 - Added a backend endpoint to cancel orders by updating their status to Cancelled in MongoDB.
 - Updated the My Orders page with a "Cancel Order" button that sends a PATCH request.
 - Dynamically displays the order status and hides the button for already cancelled orders.

+---

+## *Milestone 29 - PayPal Integration*

+In this milestone, we added an online payment option using the PayPal API.
+Users can now choose between COD and PayPal for payment.
+PayPal buttons will be displayed when the online payment option is selected.
+The next milestone will focus on implementing the payment functionality.

+---

+## *Milestone 30 - Payment Functionality*

+Implemented PayPal API for online payments.
+Installed react-paypal-js and integrated PayPalScriptProvider.
+Configured PayPal sandbox client ID for testing transactions.
+Added PayPal payment buttons in the order confirmation page.
+Pushed the updated code to GitHub.